spsforks/SCons-scons-wiki/DownloadUnpack.md

-_Note: this page has undergone some conversion since publication, to reflect that Python 3 is current, since this is a topic that continues to come up with projects using SCons and including "external" libraries.
-In its current form it is untested - please let us know and/or supply corrections if issues are discovered._
+Note: this page has undergone some conversion since publication.
+The builders have been converted to Python 3, to match current SCons: since 4.0, SCons only runs on Python 3.
+Lightly tested.

-# Download- & Unpack-Builder
+# URLDownload and Unpack Builders

 The idea for these builders is created by the requirement that a project uses different libraries and some libraries must be installed with different compiler- and linker options.
 The libraries must be also updated during the project lifetime.
 The task of the builders should be:

 1. download a source code release of a library (e.g. tar.gz / tar.bz2)
-1. unpack this file
+2. unpack this file
-1. build the source code with SCons to a shared / static library
+3. build the source code with SCons to a shared / static library
-1. install the header files and library
+4. install the header files and library

 ![process diagram](DownloadUnpack/process.png)